anwena/MongoPlus/README_EN.md

 * #### Sneak into the night with the wind &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Can be used in combination with the existing Mongo framework, non-invasive
 * #### Simplify development
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With simple configuration, CRUD operations can be performed quickly, and chain calls are more convenient
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With simple configuration, CRUD operations can be quickly performed, and chain calls are more convenient

 ### Advantages: